Ramotion/navigation-toolbar/README.md

 1) Create a new UIView inheriting from ```NavigationView```

-2) Create ScreenObject for every screen:
+2) Create ScreenObject for every screen and provide required configuration, see example:

 ``` swift
 class ViewController: UIViewController {